-The Agency irrevocably pledges the portion of taxes mentioned above and hereby for the payment of the principal and interest on the advance of monies, or making of loans or the incurring of an indebtedness (whether funded, refunded, assumed or otherwise), to finance or refinance the implementation of this Redevelopment Plan in whole or in part, including direct and indirect expenses; provided, however, that the portion of taxes received from Zone 1 of the Project Area shall be pledged for the implementation of taxes received from Zone 2 of the Project Area shall be pledged for the implementation of those sections of this Redevelopment Plan for Zone 1; and provided further that the portion of taxes received from Zone 2 of the Project Area shall be pledged for the implementation of those sections of this Redevelopment Plan for Zone 2.
+The Agency irrevocably pledges the portion of taxes mentioned above and hereby for the payment of the principal and interest on the advance of monies, or making of loans or the incurring of an indebtedness (whether funded, refunded, assumed or otherwise), to finance or refinance the implementation of this Redevelopment Plan in whole or in part, including direct and indirect expenses; provided, however, that the portion of taxes received from Zone 1 of the Project Area shall be pledged for the implementation of those sections of this Redevelopment Plan for Zone 1 and Phase 2 of the Hunters Point Shipyard Redevelopment Plan Project Area; and provided further that the portion of taxes received from Zone 2 of the Project Area shall be pledged for the implementation of those sections of this Redevelopment Plan for Zone 2.
 The Agency is authorized to make pledges as to specific advances, loans and indebtedness as appropriate in carrying out this Redevelopment Plan.